 Like all primitive people, the Chipewyans kept their history alive by the telling of tales, the older generation passing on to the younger what their fathers had taught them of the past.
 One legend they preserved was the story of the ancient wars that plagued their people before the coming of the white man and the Hudson's Bay Company.

-When I travelled with Chipewyan friends, of course their way of life was much changed from the primitive one that I liked to speculate about.
+The photograph below shows Chipewyan Indians arriving at Ile-a-la-Crosse in birchbark canoes, circa 1898.
+Note - Birchbark canoes in the foreground.
+When the wind was right, they used sails on the canoes to travel.
+A close look at the old photograph shows the sails on the canoes.
+When I travelled with Chipewyan friends, of course, their way of life was much changed from the primitive one that I liked to speculate about.
 Still many of the old-fashioned ways were retained.
 For instance, the work was separated by long-established custom into jobs for the women and jobs for the men.
-When they travelled in the winter time, the men would shovel away the snow with their snowshoes and set up the tent and place some spruce boughs over the floor of it.
+When they travelled in the wintertime, the men would shovel away the snow with their snowshoes and set up the tent and place some spruce boughs over the floor of it.
 The women then took care of the tent, gathered the wood for the stove, and prepared the food.
 They were responsible for all the making of clothes, the tanning of hides and the drying of meat.
 These women could make the best moose hides that I have ever seen.
 The men were hunters and trappers, and they also hauled the meat into camp.
 Once they brought it, the women took care of it.
-The men made toboggans and could even make one in the winter time if they needed it.
-They carried tools with them -- planes, wood chisels, whatever they needed.
+The men made toboggans and could even make one in the wintertime if they needed it.
+They carried tools with them - planes, wood chisels, whatever they needed.
 The toboggan had to be made of green birch.
 They would cut it out of the tree, plane it and turn the head after soaking it in hot water.
 Then they would build a fire outside to dry the toboggan.
 Snowshoes were made inside the tents.
 There too, the women made clothes out of dry goods supplied by the Hudson's Bay Company.

 Those old Hudson's Bay trading posts!
 They were like small oasis scattered throughout the North.
 They were built of logs and a great deal of hard physical labour went into their construction.